-A further assessment was undertaken on the forecast distribution of WSI construction traffic by WSI packagea cross the various WSA SEPs.
+A further assessment was undertaken on the forecast distribution of WSI construction traffic by WSI packages across the various WSA site entry points.
 The assessment was undertaken based on a review of the scope of works expected to be completed and associated required usage of each SEP per package.
-The proportion of construction volumes by package at each SEP is outlined in Table 29.
+The proportion of construction volumes by package at each site entry point is outlined in Table 27.

-By combining the total peak construction volumes forecast from each package, in correlation with the forecast percentage distributions from each SEP onto the existing road network (Table 30) and the forecast percentage distribution of construction traffic volumes by SEP and WSI package (Table 29), an assessment of the combined impacts of the WSI scope, at the peak stage of the Project, is able to be calculated.
+By combining the total peak construction volumes forecast from each package, in correlation with the forecast percentage distributions from each site entry point onto the existing road network an assessment of the combined impacts of the WSI scope, at the peak stage of the Project, is able to be calculated.

 From analysis of the construction programs of the various project elements it is expected that the peak workforce and deliveries will occur in Q4 2023 and Q1 2024.
-Therefore the construction activities occurring during this period have been estimated at their peak as outlined in Table 30.
-The combined impact of the remainder of Experience Centre and Site Office operations, TSS Works, ACP Works, LCB Works, and M12 On-Airport elements on the existing road network has been estimated at its peak and detailed in Table 30.
-The Material Importation (other than material importation included separately within other packages) and Bulk Earthworks scope have been completed and are not included in the peak combined daily traffic movements.
+Therefore, the construction activities occurring during this period have been estimated at their peak with the combined impact of the remainder of Project elements, including Commonwealth Agency Works and Commercial Developments on the existing road network detailed in Table 27.
+The Material Importation (other than material importation included separately within other packages), and Bulk Earthworks scope are completed and are not included in the peak combined daily traffic movements.

-Although it can be expected that there is some loss of construction traffic volume to collector and local roads during transit between the SEPs and the main arterial roads, for the purposes of this combined WSA impact assessment, this has been omitted.
+Although it can be expected that there is some loss of construction traffic volume to collector and local roads during transit between the site entry points and the main arterial roads, for the purposes of this combined WSA impact assessment, this has been omitted.

-The total forecast volume of construction traffic to travel on the major arterial routes in the vicinity of the Airport Site is outlined in Table 31.
+The total forecast volume of construction traffic to travel on the major arterial routes in the vicinity of the Airport Site is outlined in Table 28.

-Table 29 - Forecast Percentage Distribution of Construction Traffic Volumes, by SEP and Package
+Table 27: Forecast Percentage Distribution of Construction Traffic Volumes, by Site Entry Point and Package